shaleen-wonder-ent/user-guides/keycloak_entra_power_bi_federation_guide.md

 ## 3. Key Concepts: SAML vs OIDC (short)

-- **SAML 2.0**: XML-based assertions, standard for enterprise SSO and federation with Microsoft 365.
+- **Security Assertion Markup Language (SAML 2.0)**: XML-based assertions, standard for enterprise SSO and federation with Microsoft 365.
 Suitable for tenant-level federation in Entra.
-- **OIDC**: JSON/JWT-based, built on OAuth 2.0.
+- **Access OpenID Connect (OIDC)**: JSON/JWT-based, built on OAuth 2.0.
 Great for modern apps, APIs, SPAs, and for External Identities (B2C/B2B scenarios) but **not** for tenant-level federation used by Microsoft 365 apps.

 **Conclusion:** Use **SAML** for the scenario in this guide.